dhsc-govuk/Get-Adult-Social-Care-Data/README.md

 #### Setting up husky pre-commit hooks

 1. Navigate to the root of the project
-2. Run the command 'make setup-husky'
+2. Run the command 'make setup-husky' (NOTE: Some machines have had errors when initially trying this command, if you get a warning then run 'npx    husky' before running the Make command)
 3. Linting and Prettier should now run on any staged changes during pre-commit